initinfosec/AutoRecon/README.md

 * The setup.sh script doesn't have extensive error checking, and most of stdout on installations is suppressed.
 Manual toubleshooting may need to be done on failures.
 Use at your own risk, *et al*.

-### To-Do

-* Better error checking in script
-* Build function on setup script start that checks for updates to existing installations (and gives options to update)
-* Move enum4linux-ng into required dependencies section for package, or move enum4linux-ng to the manual_commands.txt file if user chooses not to install it.
-* Move files related to setup.sh to their own subfolder?

 ## Installation: